Program Educational Objectives

 The undergraduate program in Biomedical Engineering provides a strong foundation in the basic sciences, mathematics, engineering and life sciences.
 The educational foundation, coupled with opportunities for extracurricular experiences, research/internship opportunities, teaching, advising and mentoring, provides a broad pathway for students to pursue a wide variety of post-graduate opportunities.

 Our fundamental aim is to instill a passion for learning, scientific discovery, innovation, entrepreneurial spirit, and societal impact in an extraordinary group of graduates who, because of their experiences in our program, will:

-- Engage in life-long learning by continuing their education in graduate or professional school or through opportunities for advanced career or professional training.
+- Engage in life-long learning by continuing their education in graduate or professional school or through opportunities for advanced career or professional training, and

-Upon completion of the B.S. in Biomedical Engineering, students will demonstrate the ability to:
+Upon completion of the B.S. in Biomedical Engineering, students will demonstrate:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.